ap-sullivan/AstroGroupWork/src/pages/tutorial.md

 ![Image6](/AstroGroupWork/images/tutorial/25.jpg)

-In the search bar at the top of VS Code go to 'Show and Run Commands'.
+In the search bar at the top of VS Code go to <strong>'Show and Run Commands'.</strong>

 </section>